Fully discrete finite element approximation for the projection method to solve the Chemotaxis-Fluid System: Numerical experiences

 \subsection{Chemotaxis phenomena in a liquid environment}

 In this numerical experiment, we consider a rectangular domain $\Omega = [0,2] \times [0,1]$, with the following initial conditions:

 where $s_1=0.2$, $s_2=0.5$, and $s_3=1.2$.

-The numerical solution is computed using a mesh size parameter of $h = \frac{1}{40}$ and a time step of $\tau = 10^{-4}$.
+The numerical solution is computed using a mesh size parameter of $h = \frac{1}{100}$ and a time step of $\tau = 10^{-5}$.
 The model parameters are chosen as follows: $\beta = 8$, $a_\eta = 4$, $\gamma = 6$, $\nu = 10$, $a_c = 1$, and an external potential given by $\phi(x,y) = -1000y$.

 We present simulation results at various times $t= 10^{-5}, 2 \times 10^{-4}, 5 \times10^{-4},10^{-3},2 \times10^{-3},5 \times10^{-3}$, highlighting the dynamic evolution of the system.
-The velocity field evolution is illustrated in Figure \ref{chemo-celldensity}, while the distributions of cell density and chemical concentration are shown in Figure \ref{chemo-velocity}.
+The distributions of cell density and chemical concentration are shown in Figure \ref{chemo-celldensity}, while The velocity field evolution is illustrated in Figure \ref{chemo-velocity}.

 Initially, the cells migrate towards the center of the domain, where the chemical attractant exhibits the highest concentration.
 As time progresses, the chemical is gradually consumed, leading to a reduction in its concentration.
 Consequently, the cells begin to diffuse across the domain.
 Eventually, influenced by the force of gravity, the cells are observed to accumulate near the bottom boundary of the domain.
+This behavior is qualitatively consistent with the experimental and numerical observations reported in \cite{duarte2021}.